 - i) Currency risk foreign currency exchange rate risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
 The Company received dividends from its investment in Horzum AS.
 Dividends are declared in TRY and paid to the Company in increments as excess cash is available and therefore subject to foreign currency risk arising from the fluctuation in currency exchange between the Canadian dollar and TRY.
-In addition, during the year ended December 31, 2022, the translation of the assets and liabilities of Pasinex Arama and Pasinex Nevada resulted in foreign currency translation adjustments of negative \$229,734 (2021 positive \$24,987) recorded in other comprehensive loss.
-For the year ended December 31, 2022, if the TRY to Canadian dollar exchange rate increased/decreased by 5% with all other variables held constant, other comprehensive loss would have been approximately \$246,000 higher/lower. - ii) Interest rate risk interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Company is currently not exposed to interest rate risk as the Company does not have any debt with variable interest rate. - (iii) Price risk the Company is exposed to price risk with respect to commodity prices, particularly the price of zinc.
+In addition, during the year ended December 31, 2023, the translation of the assets and liabilities of Pasinex Arama and Pasinex Nevada resulted in foreign currency translation adjustments of negative \$159,434 (2022 negative \$164,575) recorded in other comprehensive loss.
+For the year ended December 31, 2023, if the TRY to Canadian dollar exchange rate increased/decreased by 5% with all other variables held constant, other comprehensive loss would have been approximately \$193,000 higher/lower (2022 approximately \$246,000 higher/lower). - ii) Interest rate risk interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
+As at December 31, 2023 the Company is not exposed to interest rate risk as the Company does not have any debt with variable interest rate. - (iii) Price risk the Company is exposed to price risk with respect to commodity prices, particularly the price of zinc.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
 The Company closely monitors commodity prices, as they relate to zinc prices, and the stock market to determine the appropriate course of action to be taken by the Company.

 The Company's future profitability and viability depend upon the world market price of zinc.
 Zinc prices have fluctuated widely in recent years.
 Sales in Horzum AS are subject to fluctuations in zinc price.
-The Company uses the equity method to account for its investment in Horzum and therefore any change in Horzum AS's income statement is shown as an equity gain (loss) on the Company's income statement.
+For the year ended December 31, 2023, if the sales prices increased/decreased by 5% with all other variables held constant, other comprehensive loss would have been approximately \$169,000 higher/lower.
+The Company uses the equity method to account for its investment in Horzum and therefore any change in Horzum AS's income statement is shown as an equity gain on the Company's income statement.